amm009uk/sonoff_LightSwitch/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take greater control and integrate with an MQTT Broker.
-The Broker would typically integrate with your Home Automation system.
+- Custom firmware to integrate with an MQTT Broker.
+The Broker would typically integrate with your Home Automation system

-- Device will respond to an MQTT message and onboard touch switch.
+- Device will respond to MQTT messages and onboard Touch Switch

-- WiFi or MQTT drop outs are handled automatically.
+- WiFi or MQTT drop outs are handled automatically

-- You can set a periodic reboot option to keep things fresh.
+- You can set a periodic reboot option to keep things fresh

 -------------------------------------------------------------------------------------------------------------
 ## Version